All About Mental Health Counselors

 - Case Manager

 There were about 157,700 jobs for Mental Health Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 23.1% which is above the national average.
 The Bureau of Labor Statistics predicts 36,500 new jobs for Mental Health Counselor by 2026.
-The BLS estimates 21,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,600 job openings in this field each year.

 The states with the most job growth for Mental Health Counselor are Utah, Arizona, and Virginia.
 Watch out if you plan on working in Illinois, Kansas, or Maine.
 These states have the worst job growth for this type of profession.